Microsoft-community/Community-website/wiki/Installing-drivers-and-fix-them.md

-# How to install drivers and fix them
+# Installing and updating drivers
-Hello, in this post you will know how to download or update your drivers for your computer.
+In this post, you will learn how to download or update drivers on your computer.
-It's highly recommended to not use third-party software to update drivers.
+It's highly recommended to avoid using third-party software to update or install drivers.
 ## Before you get into the process, you need to know your computer.
 The first step in installing drivers is to correctly identify the hardware you need drivers for.
 This information can be found in your computer's manual or by using the Device Manager (Windows) (right click into windows icon and press “Device Manager”).
 In the Device Manager, look for the device you require drivers for, and expand its entry to see its model number.
 In System Information, navigate to the “Hardware” section and find the device you require drivers for.